by John Ellis

 However, this morning, as I read the story of the prophetess Anna found in Luke 2:36-38, my conscience was pricked.
 On the tail end of Luke’s relating the birth of Christ, the reader is introduced to an 84-year-old widow who, “did not depart from the temple, worshipping with fasting and prayer night and day.”

-Here is a child of God who devoted her life to submitting herself to her Heavenly Father through her devotion to the ordinary means of grace.
+Here is a child of God who devoted her life to submitting herself to her Heavenly Father through her wholehearted submission to the ordinary means of grace.
 Sadly, like many of my contemporary brothers and sisters in Christ, I’m afraid that the same cannot consistently be said about me.
 Devotion means much more than simply doing.

 There is a direct correlation between our submission to God’s ordained means of grace and our sanctification.
 In fact, taking a giant step over the platitude “correlation does not equal causation,” God has promised to work through the ordinary means of grace as the primary tools the Holy Spirit uses to make Christians more like their King and Savior Jesus Christ.

 For those unfamiliar with the term “ordinary means of grace,” they are the Word of God (the Bible), prayer, and the ministry of the local church, specifically the preaching of the Word, the praying of the Word, the singing of the Word, the reading of the Word, and the seeing of the Word (the sacraments/ordinances).